anezm12/data-engineer-formula-1/README.md

 <ul>
-  <li>Includes, here you can find two notebooks the configuration one has all the paths for the containers used during the project.
+  <li> <b>Includes</b>, here you can find two notebooks the configuration one has all the paths for the containers used during the project.
 Common_functions where are the functions used on other notebooks.</li>
   <li>Tea</li>
   <li>Milk</li>
 </ul>